vulcainjs/vulcainjs.github.io/docs/articles/users.md

 curl http://localhost:8080/api/user.all -H 'Authorization: Bearer <your token>'
 ```

-## Renewing a token
+## Renew a token

 You can renew a bearer token to extend its expiration time.
-For this you must use the renewToken provided when your create the token.
+For this you must use the renewToken provided when your first requested the token.

 > Obviously you need to renew a token before its expiration.